OlivierMounicq/CSharpNotes/Class.md

 The properties of a constant are :
 - A _constant_ is a static field whose value can never change.
 - A constant is evaluated statically at compile time and the compiler literally substitutes its value whenever used.
+- A constant has to have a value at the compile time
 - A constant can be any of the built-in nulmeric types, bool, char, string or an enum type.
 - A constant is more restrictive than a _static readonly_ field.